alison-whitehouse/data-analysis-with-python/README.md

 4. **Build your portfolio** using the GitHub skills from Week 10

 ### For Instructors
-- Each folder contains comprehensive teaching materials
+- Each folder contains Python notebooks for workshops, along with a version including exercise answers
-- Instructor guides available for complex topics
 - All datasets are included and ready to use

 ## Prerequisites